 On 12/21/2017 ELVA CASTORENA filed a Contract - Other Contract lawsuit against JOHN VILLALOBOS.
-This case was filed in Los Angeles County Superior Courts, Glendale Courthouse located in Los Angeles, California.
+This case was filed in Los Angeles County Superior Courts, Burbank Courthouse located in Los Angeles, California.
 The Judge overseeing this case is RALPH C. HOFER.
 The case status is Pending - Other Pending.

 Pending - Other Pending